josharsh/100LinesOfCode/README.md

 ### Here's What It Is:
 Does #100DaysOfCode get too recursive for you?
 Are you fed up of #coding just for a #streak?
 Do you want to change the #trend?
 Here's something fresh.
-This  #season let's challenge our brains to develop something productive in less than #100LinesOfCode Often in places close and far, we come across those little things which can really be coded to easen the process.
-You want to watch a youtube video at 10X?, make a browser #extension for it.
-If you want to add custom design themes to sites you visit, do it by designing an#extension theme.
+This #season let's challenge our brains to develop something productive in less than #100LinesOfCode.
+Often, in places near and far, we come across those little tasks which can actually be coded to ease the process.
+You want to watch a youtube video at 10X?
+Make a browser #extension for it.
+If you want to add custom design themes to sites you visit?
+Do it by designing an #extension theme.
 #100LinesOfCode is a #challenge to get your neurons together to develop anything and everything productive using less than #100LinesOfCode.
-It can be an android code snippet, Javascript function, a python Library usage and anything else you can think of.
-So run the horses, pull up the socks, grab a cup of coffee and start to code to develop something productive in #100LinesOfCode.
+It can be an android code snippet, Javascript function, a python Library usage, or anything else you can think of.
+So run the horses, pull up your socks, grab a cup of coffee, and start coding to develop something productive in #100LinesOfCode.
 I have created a Github repository https://github.com/josharsh/100LinesOfCode.
 Navigate and contribute to #OpenSource in the process.

 ## Purpose
-Purpose of this repository is to promote development of productive applications and utilities which seem so common yet might not be into use.
+The purpose of this repository is to promote the development of productive applications and utilities which may seem obvious but might not yet be in use.
 Trigger your brain, take the challenge of developing something in less than #100LinesofCode.

 ## Contributing
-For Contributing norms and guidelines, go to CONTRIBUTING.MD
+For Contributing norms and guidelines, go to CONTRIBUTING.MD.

 ## Adding Your Code:
 Here are the steps:
-1: Develop something in the programming language of your choice for any platform in less than #100LinesOfCode
+1: Develop something in the programming language of your choice, for any platform in less than #100LinesOfCode
 2: Fork this repository
 3: Clone this repository
 ```